 Yes.
 If you were registered as a dental hygienist and/or dental therapist with a state/territory dental registration body prior to the National Scheme, you can apply for registration in the division in which you were previously registered.

-You would need to complete and submit application form AGEN-20.
+You need to complete and submit application form AGEN-20.
 You also need to meet the other Board’s registration requirements described in the Board’s registration standards, including having appropriate professional indemnity insurance and meeting the recency of practice and the CPD requirements.

 However, you cannot use the protected title of dental hygienist if you are not registered in this division.